 It is interesting to attempt to compare our project with these other spallation source projects.
 At TRIUMF, a 40 uA proton beam will be used, which is a factor of 50 less intense than the 2 mA beam used at PSI.
 Consequently, the instantaneous beam power at TRIUMF will be smaller, and the cooling, shielding, and safety requirements on the spallation target will be simpler relative to PSI.
 We therefore prefer to compare our facility, in terms of safety and shielding, to the existing LANL UCN source, which was designed for 40 uA proton beam at 800 MeV.
-Indeed shielding calculations performed by experts at TRIUMF have given confidence in this statement (and are presented in the Budget Justification section.)
-TRIUMF also has experience in dealing with more challenging spallation target projects than ours, such as the ISAC targets which operate routinely at 100 uA.
+Indeed shielding calculations performed by experts at TRIUMF have given good agreement with the shielding actually in use at LANL (and are presented in the Budget Justification section).
+TRIUMF also has experience in dealing with more challenging spallation target projects than ours, such as the ISAC targets which operate routinely at 100 uA and high duty cycle.

 The reason for the necessary disparity between the instantaneous beam power at PSI vs. TRIUMF is simply in the choice of SD2 vs 4He for UCN production.
-Since the 4He does not strongly capture or upscatter UCN, the TRIUMF source can operated at lower currents allowing a large density of neutrons to build up.
-SD2 sources, on the hand, must quickly pulse the proton beam, then isolate any UCN produced from the SD2 as quickly as possible, usually with a valve directly above the SD2.
+Since the 4He does not strongly capture or upscatter UCN, the TRIUMF source can be operated at lower currents allowing a large density of neutrons to build up.
+SD2 sources, on the other hand, must quickly pulse the proton beam, then isolate any UCN produced from the SD2 as quickly as possible, usually with a valve directly above the SD2.
 Our technology is therefore highly complementary to the SD2 project, and we believe that, in terms of UCN density it will prove superior.